- In this episode, we cover advanced Amazon product research.

 Let’s go ahead and look into my next product, which is these patio thermometers:

 So, right away I see that sales are pretty strong: 15, 25, 20, 15 per day.
 This product definitely looks fairly simple, fairly lightweight, and easy to ship, so I think it checks all those boxes.
 I doubt there’s any liability issues associated with this, especially because they don’t put mercury in thermometers anymore.
-But, let’s go ahead and look at it on Amazon and run the Chrome Extension to see what we find out there.
+But, let’s go ahead and look at it on Amazon to see what we find out there.

 What do you think?